OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/rally.md

 * Conflict detection is not supported for decimal field, when we set value such as "2345" to decimal field from UI, its API will return "2.345E" and conflict will be detected everytime.
 * Conflict detection is not supported for date field, because for any date you pass, API will return the date in the current workspace timezone and conflict will be detected everytime.
   **Example:** If the date value passed to Rally (Current Workspace timezone is GMT +9) is `2020-10-14T23:00:00.000Z` then API will return `2020-10-14T15:00:00.000Z`.
 As we can see the time returned from the API is in GMT+9.
-* OpsHub Integration Manager doesn't support synchronization of **Closed** projects and hence only **Open** projects will be visible in the list of available projects for configuration.
+* <code class="expression">space.vars.SITENAME</code> doesn't support synchronization of **Closed** projects and hence only **Open** projects will be visible in the list of available projects for configuration.
 This implies that any entity which is a part of or is linked to a project that is in the 'closed' state will not be picked for synchronization.
 To overcome this limitation, reopen the project and it will be available for configuration.
 * **Milestone** entity of Rally is an exception for the above-mentioned case.
 Since the scope for the Milestone is Workspace rather than the project, it will be synchronized even if it is associated with only a closed project.
   **However**, the associated projects field will only have a list of open projects, as Rally API doesn't provide any information regarding closed projects.
 * For Rally as the target system, if the source system has the rich text type of Wiki, then font color, background color, font family & font size will not be synced to the rich text (HTML type) fields (such as Description).
   * **Reason:** Rally API limitation for the rich text field.
-* To sync the above type of formatting, the below advanced mapping needs to be configured in the OpsHub Integration Manager:
+* To sync the above type of formatting, the below advanced mapping needs to be configured in the <code class="expression">space.vars.SITENAME</code>:

 ```xml
 <Description  xmlns:xsl="http://www.w3.org/1999/XSL/Transform">